 - 5 to 6 tablespoons ice water

-- Select Saute to preheat the cooking pot.
+- Select Sauté to preheat the pressure cooking pot.
 Melt 1 tablespoon butter.
-Add onion and celery and saute 2 to 3 minutes, stirring occasionally, until the vegetables are tender.
-Stir in the chicken broth, chicken, potato, thyme, salt, and pepper.
+Add the onion and celery and sauté for 2 to 3 minutes, stirring occasionally, until the vegetables are tender.
+Stir in the chicken broth, diced chicken, potatoes, thyme, salt, and pepper.

 - Lock the lid in place.
 Select High Pressure and 3 minutes cook time.

-- While the food is coming to pressure, roll out pie crust at least 1-inch larger than the baking dish.
-Use a knife or cookie cutters to cut shapes in the crust.
+- While the food is coming to pressure, transfer the pie crust to a lightly floured work surface and roll it into a circle that's at least 1-inch larger than the prepared baking dish.
+Use a knife or cookie cutters to cut shapes in the crust if you like.

-- When the cook time ends, turn off the pressure cooker.
-Use a quick pressure release.
+- When the cook time ends, turn off the pressure cooker and use a quick pressure release.
 When the valve drops, carefully remove the lid.
 Stir in the peas and carrots.

-- In a small saucepan over medium heat, melt the remaining 1/3 cup butter.
+- Prepare the roux.** In a small saucepan over medium heat, melt the remaining ⅓ cup butter.
 Whisk in the flour.
-Cook for 2 to 3 minutes, stirring constantly until smooth and bubbly.
-Gradually add the milk, stirring constantly 2 minutes more, until the sauce is thick and creamy.
-Remove from heat and add to the pressure cooking pot.
-Stir until the sauce is thick and creamy.
+Cook for 2 to 3 minutes, stirring constantly, until smooth and bubbly.
+Gradually add the milk, stirring constantly for 2 more minutes, until the sauce is thick and creamy.
+Remove from heat and stir into the cooking pot to combine well.
 Add more milk, if needed, to achieve your desired consistency.

 - Pour the pot pie filling into the prepared pie plate.
-Top with the pie crust and bake for 10 minutes, or until the crust is golden-brown and the filling is hot.
+Top with the pie crust (if you have not cut shapes in the crust, be sure to poke some holes in the top to vent the crust while it bakes).
+Bake for 10 minutes, or until the crust is golden-brown and the filling is hot.
 Remove from the oven and allow to cool for 3 to 5 minutes before serving.

 * The prep time will increase to 10 minutes if you're preparing a homemade pie crust, with at least another 30 minutes of chill time.
 If you plan to make the pie crust earlier in the day, remove the chilled disc from the refrigerator when you preheat your oven.